Launch Your Online Business in Just 7 Days

 Rather than wanting a direct response, radio and television copywriting aim to build brand identity and make people aware of the product.

-This is done so that one day, in the future, they will purchase the product.
+This is done so that one day, in the future, they'll purchase the product.

 Radio copywriting differs from television copywriting because you have to be extremely descriptive.